 Continued professional development

-Besides studying with pioneers in the field of Sexological Bodywork (including Joseph Kramer, Deej Uventin, Uma Furman, Caffyn Jesse, and Katie Sarra), my training includes high-level professional vocal study with Associated Boards of the Royal Schools of Music, as well as ongoing personal vocal practice for pleasure and meditation.
+Besides studying with pioneers in the field of Sexological Bodywork (including Betty Martin, Joseph Kramer, Deej Uventin, Uma Furman, Caffyn Jesse, and Katie Sarra), my training includes high-level professional vocal study with Associated Boards of the Royal Schools of Music, as well as ongoing personal vocal practice for pleasure and meditation.

 I also have personal training and practice in the basics of Trauma Release Exercise (TRE), and continue to study embodied movement practice with some of the most respected practitioners all over the world, including: Deborah Jay Lewin, Geordie Jahner, and Andrea Juhan,